 June 2006 - Receives the American Film Institute's 34th Lifetime Achievement Award.

 August 2008 - Connery releases the book "Being a Scot," which is part autobiography and part Scottish history.

 2013 - Is involved in efforts to preserve the environmental resources of the Clifton Bay area of the Bahamas from over development, the Coalition to Protect Clifton Bay.
-His home on New Providence Island is in Clifton Bay.
+He owns a home on New Providence Island is in Clifton Bay.